ViacomInc/data-point/packages/data-point/README.md

 Example at: [examples/reducer-function-closure.js](examples/reducer-function-closure.js)

-### Keeping your FunctionReducers pure
+### Keeping your Function Reducers pure

-When it comes to creating your own reducer functions you want them to be [pure functions](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-pure-function-d1c076bec976#.r4iqvt9f0); this is so they do not produce any side effects.

-In the context of a [FunctionReducer](#function-reducer) it means you should never change directly (or indirectly) the value of the [Accumulator.value](#accumulator).
+Function reducers should be [pure functions](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-pure-function-d1c076bec976#.r4iqvt9f0) that do not produce side effects.
+This means you should never modify the [Accumulator](#accumulator) object.

 <details>
   <summary>Example</summary>